 “After costs, only the top 3% of managers produce a return that indicates they have sufficient skill to just cover their costs, which means that going forward, and despite extraordinary past returns, even the top performers are expected to be only as good as a low-cost passive index fund.
 The other 97% can be expected to do worse.” – Eugene Fama, Nobel Prize in Economics

 High fees and expenses are unnecessary.
 They don’t increase your return.
 You should be able to own a diversified portfolio of stock and bond index funds for around .08%.
 By controlling expenses, you keep the returns, not the fund company or financial advisor.
-This is how money is made.
+This is how to achieve above average returns.

-Many mutual funds can have additional fees (loads) attached to them as well.
+Many mutual funds can have additional fees (loads or commissions) above their standard operating expenses attached to them as well.
 These mutual funds are sometimes referenced as Class A, B or C which is an indicator that there are loads attached to them.
 These can be both front end and back end loads as high as 5.75%.
 Front end means that the fund takes 5.75% of your money before they even invest it.
-This means you would need to earn over a 6% return to just to break even the first year.
+This means you would need to earn over a 6% return the first year just to break even.
 Back end loads are taken out when you sell shares in the fund.
 There is no reason to ever invest in funds with loads or any fee for purchase or sale.
 There are many other options available to you that are better.

 “There are two kinds of investors, be they large or small; Those who don’t know where the market is headed, and those who don’t know that they don’t know.
 Then again, there is a third type of investor-the investment professional, who indeed knows that he or she doesn’t know, but whose livelihood depends upon appearing to know.”- William Bernstein, author of The Intelligent Asset Allocator

 Most financial advisors don’t have a “fiduciary” responsibility and work for a financial company that is selling a product.
 Most of their products are designed to make them money, not necessarily you.
-Know how your advisor is compensated.
+I can’t stress enough how important it is to know how your advisor is compensated.

 There is fee only and fee-based advisors.
 Fee only advisors are a better choice than fee based.
 They charge by the hour or by the job, so you know exactly what you are paying for.
 Fee only advisors can be helpful for occasional advice and questions you may have.
 A CPA (Certified Public Accountant) who specializes in taxes is a good example of an advisor that can be useful.
 Fee based advisors take a percentage of your overall investments and this can be incredibly expensive as shown above.